TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/AddingDocumentation/Index.rst

 PR, transfers it to forge, transfers it to gerrit, and link them to each other.
 That workflow can be prone to errors though, especially if a branch other than `main` is involved.

-So, if possible you could better set follow the :ref:`Quickstart <quickstart>` guide to set up a Core contribution installation.
+So, if possible you could better follow the :ref:`Quickstart <quickstart>` guide to set up a Core contribution installation.
 A lot can be left out, as you do not necessarily even need a TYPO3 instance running when you only want to contribute documentation.